 One of eleven stadiums to host football at the 1948 Olympics, Fulham’s home continued to be developed across the 1950s and 1960s in spite of the loss of their Division One status, and a roof was constructed over the Hammersmith End at a cost of £42,500 in 1964.

 Former chairman Jimmy Hill tabled plans for an brand new stadium in 1996 when the Whites were in Division Three, but though Jean Tigana led them to the Premier League within just five years, the required developments to make the Cottage all-seater failed to materialise.
 Amid intense protests, the club relocated to local rivals QPR’s Loftus Road home in 2002, where they stayed until the summer of 2004, when Craven Cottage was reopened as a 22,000-seater venue, compliant with Premier League regulations.

-As a return to the top flight edges closer, the club were recently granted permission to begin an £80 million redevelopment of the Riverside Stand, taking the stadium’s capacity to 29,600 by its’ projected completion date in 2021 re-opening a disused stretch of the Thames’ riverside walkway in the process.
+The Cottage is currently operating with only three stands due to an £80 million redevelopment of the Riverside Stand, which will take the stadium’s capacity to 29,600 by its projected completion date in 2021, re-opening a disused stretch of the Thames’ riverside walkway in the process.

 Did you know?

 The original ‘Cottage’ was situated where the centre circle currently lies and was used as a royal hunting lodge before it was burned down in 1888.
 When London County Council attempted to close the stadium in the early 1900s, architect Archibald Leitch built the present day Cottage and the Stevenage Road stand, both of which have remained open ever since.